This post may contain affiliate links. Please see our disclosure policy.

 Notes

-Wear gloves, goggles, and an apron, and work in a well-ventilated area away from children.
+Wear gloves, goggles, and long sleeves, and work in a well-ventilated area away from children.

 This recipe assumes a 5% superfatting level.